Describe at least one (1) business that is profitable and explains why you think it is enjoying financial success.

 Any resident Australian is reliable to pay tax at the rate of 19c for each Dollar over $18200, 32.5c for each dollar over 3700037c for each dollar above 87000 and 45 for each dollar over 180000.
 The rates are different for non-resident Australians.

 International Chamber of Commerce came up with these terms that define the obligations and rights of the parties having delivery contracts for the goods sold.
-These were thirteen terms in number and defining the conditions with which transactions will occur between the seller party and buyer party and that what will be the division of responsibilities and cost between the parties.
-The terms were revised in 2011 and took effect from 1st January of the same year, and the terms decreased to eleven in number from thirteen.
-Delivered at Terminal, Delivered Duty Paid and Delivered at Place are added eliminating some of the previous terms.
+These were thirteen terms in number, defining the conditions with which transactions will occur between the seller party and buyer party and the division of responsibilities and costs between the parties.
+The terms were revised in 2011 and took effect on 1 January of the same year, and the terms decreased to eleven in number from thirteen.
+Delivered at Terminal, Delivered Duty Paid and Delivered at Place have been added, eliminating some of the previous terms.

-1. Explain what the role of the following: World Trade Organization (WTO)
+Explain the role of the following: World Trade Organization (WTO)

-World Trade Organization is an international organisation that deals the rules and regulations of trade going on all around the world.
-There are certain agreements working at the core that is signed by the majority of countries from around the world helping imports, exports for the benefit of all.
+World Trade Organization is an international organisation that deals with the rules and regulations of trade going on all around the world.
+There are certain agreements working at the core that are signed by the majority of countries from around the world, helping imports and exports for the benefit of all.

-1. What is GST (Goods and Services Tax and how is it calculated)?
+What is GST (Goods and Services Tax, and how is it calculated)?

-A most common form of business taxation system is GST applicable to the sale of goods and services rendered.
-Every country has different taxation rates as GST.
+The most common form of business taxation system is GST, which is applicable to the sale of goods and services rendered.
+Every country has different taxation rates, such as GST.
 Goods and services tax is also called general sales tax.
-In Australia, the taxation rate for GST is 10% implying to businesses selling worth more than $75000 anywhere in the country.
+In Australia, the taxation rate for GST is 10%, limping businesses selling worth more than $75000 anywhere in the country.

 Week 5